 Do you tune your piano regularly?
 What about your guitar strings?
 Don’t they need tuning and replacing occasionally to perform as intended?
 Brass instruments need valve oil and cleaning, flutes need new key pads; and so it seems that all musical instruments require regular maintenance.
 Handbells are no different than any other fine instrument.

 Most handbell musicians know that using a polishing cloth after each ringing session is a must to prevent dirt and smudges from becoming permanent stains on castings.
-If you routinely skip this small but important task your castings will tell the story: even using handbell gloves won’t keep smudges and spittle from forming stains.
-Your only line of defense against etching is to wipe down castings after each rehearsal, by every group who uses them.
+If you routinely skip this small but important task your castings will tell the story: even using handbell gloves won’t completely keep smudges and spittle from forming stains.
+Your only defense against stains etching the bronze is to wipe down castings after each rehearsal, by every group who uses them.

 Most Crucial Tasks